apache/nuttx/configs/galileo/README.txt

      to 165-5.5V.

-  2) In addition, a second UART provides RS-232 support via a MAX3232 driver and is connected via a 3.5mm jack:  Sleeve = GND, RING=SERIAL1_RXD, and TIP=SERIAL1_TXD.
+  2) In addition, a second UART provides RS-232 support via a MAX3232 driver and is connected via a 3.5mm jack:  Sleeve=GND, RING=SERIAL1_RXD, and TIP=SERIAL1_TXD.

   UART1 may be convenient because of its built-in RS232 drivers.
 But if you